|

 R&D worldwide through select grants to New Energy scientists and

 companies.
-New Energy Foundation, Inc. will also help support publication
+New Energy Foundation will also help support publication

 efforts (such as Infinite Energy magazine) and books, New Energy